bennettchidoro/bc3209.github.io/_posts/2020-04-30-no-look-pass.md

 ---
 layout: post
 title: No Look Pass
-post_excerpt: Just some of my thoughts on the no-look pass.
+post_excerpt: Just some of my thoughts on the "no look" pass.
 date: 2020-04-30T01:20:13AM
 ---